HEALTH AND SAFETY

 All bases, no matter how remote, have a medical and crisis evacuation plan in place.

 All in-country staff are required to complete a formal Health And Safety report after any incident, whether major or minor, or, if no such incident occurred, every quarter.
 They are to update Senior Management about any new risks they have been made aware of, on base, in their specific location, in their city, town, or district, in their country, or in the region where they are stationed.
-In collaboration with Senior Management, new control measures are then put into place.
+In collaboration with Senior Management, risk assessments, emergency action plans, crisis management plans, and evacuation plans are then updated accordingly.

 Checks, Maintenance, And Restocking